Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Technical Lemmas

 Combining the last two inequalities yields our result. \end{proof} The next two lemmas may together be characterized as representative of the "finite band property" relating derivatives with Littlewood-Paley projections using the localization in frequency space.
 For more details on the finite band property, see \cite{KR} and Chapter 2 in \cite{BCD}.
 The following result is just a restatement of a lemma from \cite{BCD} in our notation. \begin{lemma}[Lemma 2.1 in \cite{BCD}] For any $s\geq 0$ there exists a constant $K$ such that for any $j\in \mathbb{Z}$ and for all $1\leq p\leq \infty$ we have

-\end{lemma} We shall need the following $L^\infty$ estimates on the high-frequency cutoff of each bump function $\phi_Q$. \begin{lemma} Let $\phi=\phi_{Q,j}$ be a bump function of type $j$.
+\end{lemma} We shall need the following $L^\infty$ estimates on the high-frequency cutoff of each bump function $\phi_Q$. \begin{lemma} Let $\phi=\phi_{Q,j}$ be a bump function of type $j$ (as in Section 2).
 Define We call $\phi_2$ the high frequency cutoff of $\phi$.
 Then, given any $N$, there is a constant $K$ depending only on $N$ and $\epsilon$ such that: